vraj90523/saraak_bot/README.md

  - `PORT`: Port to use for your webhooks
  - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
  - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned.
+ - `STRICT_GMUTE`: Enforce gmute across new groups as well as old groups.
+When a gmuted user talks, he will be muted.
  - `WORKERS`: Number of threads to use.
 8 is the recommended (and default) amount, but your experience may vary.
  __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.